shuiruge/arxiv-suggestion/README.md

 Example
 ------

-The following is a simple instance. **You can just follow this pattern of usage to make it your own.** Note that, in this instance, I set the `search_query` argument of `read_arxiv` to be `'gr-qc'` (as you will see in the following). .
+The following is a simple instance. **You can just follow this pattern of usage to make it your own.**

----
+### Import

 Ensure that you're using Python3, rather than Python2.
-To start, just type `python3` in your terminal.
+To start, just type `python3` in your terminal, the path of which has been the directory of this repository.
 And then,

 ```python
 import arxiv_suggestion as axs